Awara-1/Awara-1/README.md

 - 👋 Hi, I’m @Awara-1
 - 👀 I’m interested in Machine Learning, Data Science, DSP, Android Development and Microcontrollers.
-I work on applications of these in the healthcare sector and for fun
+I have worked on applications of these in the healthcare sector and for fun
 - 💞️ Looking to collaborate on any of these areas, feel free to send a message!

 <!---